billbrod/spatial-frequency-preferences/README.md

 4. If everything works, type `conda activate sfp` to activate this environment and all required packages will be available.

-As of this writing, few of the required packages have specific version requirements (those that do are marked in the `environment.yml` file).
+As of fall 2021, few of the required packages have specific version requirements (those that do are marked in the `environment.yml` file).
 As this will probably change in the future, we include a `pip_freeze.txt` file which shows the installed versions of each python package used to run the analysis (note this includes more packages than specified in `environment.yml`, because it includes all of *their* dependencies as well).

 If you're re-running the pre-processing, you'll need [WinawerLab's MRI_tools](https://github.com/WinawerLab/MRI_tools), commit